50 Things No Man Over 40 Should Own

 A freezer filled with pizza rolls and other microwavable junk food is not an option for the modern man.
-If you’re a snacker, instead, stock your kitchen with the 5 best high-protein snacks for men.

 An Unstamped Passport

-A Girlfriend Born in the Clinton Years
+A Partner Born in the Clinton Years

 A Tattoo Less Than Five Years Old

-A fresh tattoo on a 40 year old isn’t cool or dangerous or a symbol of your unique personality.
-It’s the “buying a sports car because I’m terrified of growing old” of our generation.
-(That said, there are some very cool vehicles on the market right now, like these 10 sports cars built for dominating the open road.)
+A fresh tattoo on a 40 year old isn't cool or dangerous or a symbol of your unique personality.
+It's the "buying a sports car because I'm terrified of growing old" of our generation.

 A Fast Food Condiment Packet Collection